-We find a similar psychological model with forms.
-If a person has already invested time in filling out the form, they're less likely to abandon the process.
-This is why we often find payment details only in the last step of a form.
+We find a similar psychological model with forms: If a person has already invested time in filling out the form, they are less likely to abandon the process.
+That is why we often find payment details only in the last step of a form.

 It's important that a user's progress is shown.
 They usually want to achieve a certain goal.
 Project management tools like Asana use these elements:

 Advances are also often used when a program/website has new features that users don't yet know about.
 In this way, users learn about the latest features quickly and easily – as in the example of WordPress Block Editor:

 In many cases, onboarding elements are closely linked to rewards.
 On LinkedIn for example, members are rewarded for completing their profile with relevant feeds: